 But it turns out that the Doctor was rescued by Romana, who pilots the TARDIS and eventually decides to not do it by the book.
 This was intriguing to read and provides a whole new interpretation of how the Doctor managed to escape death and meet up with the Captain and everyone else again.

-Also in the book, when Zanak is attempting to smother itself around the Earth and crush it, we get to have the Earth people’s point of view of this happening.
-This is reminiscent of when the Earth was being destroyed by the Vogans from ‘The Hitch-Hiker’s Guide To The Galaxy’, also by Douglas Adams.
+Also in the book, when Zanak is attempting to smother itself around the Earth and crush it, we get to have the Earth people’s point of view of this occurring.
+This is reminiscent of when the Earth was being destroyed by the Vogans from ‘The Hitchhiker’s Guide to the Galaxy’, also by Douglas Adams.

-The story ends with the Doctor and Romana defeating Queen Xanxia by having her hold the Key to Time Tracer and bring the planet Callufrax to full-size at the end.
+The story ends with the Doctor and Romana defeating Queen Xanxia by having them hold the Key to Time Tracer and bringing the planet Callufrax to full-size at the end.
 This was interesting to read and would have been more difficult to film had it been made for TV.
 It also made the ending less rushed.